-Upload the required docketing documents in the correct order:
+Upload the required docketing documents in the correct order as specified in Rule 2.04:

-- If filing a Motion to Docket Out of Time, it MUST be uploaded first, followed by the Docketing Statement. - If not filing a Motion to Docket Out of Time, you MUST upload the Docketing Statement first. - Then upload the remaining documents in this order: - 1.
+- If filing a Motion to Docket Out of Time, the motion MUST be the first document, followed by the Docketing Statement. - If not filing a Motion to Docket Out of Time, you MUST upload the Docketing Statement first. - Then upload the remaining documents in this order: - 1.
 Notice of Appeal - 2.
 Final Order - 3.
 Post-trial Motions and Orders in chronological order by date stamp - 4.
 Transcript Requests/Orders - 5.
 Orders of Appointment, if any